 You can combine two sounds to create a new layered voice.

 The Korg D1 is a straightforward keyboard piano with no complicated functions.
-While that might not sound appealing, we think it’s the simplicity that makes it attractive for the right user.
+While that might not sound appealing, I think it’s the simplicity that makes it attractive for the right user.

 Above the keyboard, to the left, you’ll find a small but comprehensive control panel with a small LCD screen.
 Switching sounds and choosing effects is easy.